ComputerScientist-01/Readme_template/README.md

 ## Contributing

-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+If you'd like to contribute, please fork the repository and make changes as you'd like.Remeber to follow the guidelines as per `Contributing.md` Pull requests are warmly welcome.
 Thanks alot

 ## :heart: Found this project interesting?